Atala2000/Atala2000/README.md

 # Kidiavayi Atala

 <!-- Introduction -->
 Hi there!
-I'm Kidiavayi, a passionate developer from [Your City, Your Country].
+I'm Kidiavayi, a passionate developer from Nairobi, Kenya.
 I love building and tinkering with all things web and mobile.

 <!-- About Me -->
 ## About Me
-- 🎓 Computer Science Graduate
+- 🎓 Business Information Technology Graduate
 - 💼 Full Stack Developer
 - 🌱 Currently learning : MySQL and Python
 - 😄 Pronouns: He/Him